 Keeping the right knee bent at 90 degrees, flex your right foot and lift your knee to hip level so that your foot is parallel to the ceiling, all the while squeezing your hips;

 I had so many injuries and niggles as I began to increase my running and I thought it was due to anything other than my glutes.
-It’s almost a forgotten muscle.
+It’s almost a forgotten muscle in terms of making sure it’s strong.

 It certainly worked for me in the past.
-Doing strength work as well as cross-training alongside your running will make so much difference to you.
+Doing strength work as well as cross-training alongside your fitness goals will make so much difference to you and how you feel generally.

 All the best,